RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 *compute the Jacobian determinant of a vector field*
 `plastimatch jacobian --input dvf.mha --output-img vf_jac.mha`

-# Compare the DIR-based methods with the PET ground truth
+# Compare the DIR-based CTVIs with the PET ground truth
 **compare each patient separately**
 `python ./repos/HFLung-segmentation/batch-compare-unquantised-ctvi.py`